 Ann Conrad Stewart

 Ann Conrad Stewart was born in NYC and has been working as an artist since she received her A.B. from Princeton University in 1985.
 Graduating magna cum laude, she was awarded The Francis Lemoyne Page Prize for excellence in visual arts and moved to NYC where she worked as a teacher, painter and fine art printmaker and continued her education at Teacher’s College, Columbia and at Bob Blackburn’s Printmaking Workshop.
-Her work has been exhibited nationally and internationally in galleries and museums, including IPCNY and the Editions/ Artists Book Fair in New York, NY, the Print Center in Philadelphia, PA, the Katonah Museum in Katonah, NY, the Center for Contemporary Printmaking, Silvermine Galleries and the Mattatuck Museum in CT, the Tweed Museum in Duluth, MN, the Center for Maine Contemporary Art in Rockland, ME, Spheris Gallery in Hanover, NH, Lesley College in Boston, MA, the Hong Kong Design Institute in Hong Kong and the Harnett Museum of Art in Richmond, VA.
-Her work is held in both public and private collections including Princeton University, the Healing Center at the Shapiro Cardiac Center and Brigham and Women’s Hospital in Boston, Aspen Insurance UK limited in London, Teitler & Teitler and Memorial Sloan Kettering in NYC, Liberty Mutual in Plano, Texas and the University of Texas at Tyler.
-In 2010, she was awarded an artist’s residency on Great Cranberry Island, ME by the Heliker-Lahotan Foundation and in 2011 was selected for an Art Week residency on Great Spruce Head Island, ME.
+Her work has been exhibited nationally and internationally in galleries and museums, including IPCNY, New York NY; Editions/Artists Book Fair, New York NY; Print Center, Philadelphia PA; Katonah Museum, Katonah NY; Center for Contemporary Printmaking, Norwalk CT; Silvermine Arts Center, New Canaan CT; Mattatuck Museum, Waterbury CT; Tweed Museum, Duluth MN, Center for Maine Contemporary Art, Rockland ME; Cove Street Arts, Portland ME; Spheris Gallery Hanover NH; Lesley University, Cambridge MA; Hong Kong Design Institute, Hong Kong SAR, China; Harnett Museum of Art, Richmond VA; and, Harmon’s Market.
+Her work is held in both public and private collections including Princeton University, The Hotchkiss School, Brigham and Women’s Hospital, Aspen Insurance UK Limited, Teitler & Teitler, Memorial Sloan Kettering, Liberty Mutual, and University of Texas.
+In 2010, she was awarded an artist’s residency on Great Cranberry Island ME, by the Heliker-Lahotan Foundation; in 2011, she was selected for an Art Week residency on Great Spruce Head Island ME; and, in 2023, she was a MARC artist-in-residence on Monhegan Island ME.
 Now working and living in Connecticut and Maine, Stewart is a member of the Silvermine Guild of Artists.
-New work is available at Cynthia Brynes Contemporary Art, Harmon’s Market, The Center for Contemporary Printmaking, The Silvermine Guild, Nelson Macker Fine Art, Anthony Kirk Editions and Erdreich White Fine Art.